Professor of History and Ethnic Studies Profile Image

 Dawne Y. Curry is a Professor of History and Ethnic Studies.
 She received her Ph.D. in African History from Michigan State University in East Lansing, Michigan in 2006.
 Curry’s research field is 20th and 21st century African history with an emphasis on South African protest and resistance struggles.
 She also explores oral history, women and gender studies, comparative black history, and African colonial history.
 This Fulbright Scholar (South Africa, 2017-2018) is the author of Social Justice at Apartheid’s Dawn: African Women Intellectuals and the Quest to Save the Nation (2022) and Apartheid on a Black Isle: Removal and Resistance in Alexandra, South Africa (2012).

-Curry is currently working on three projects: exiled and banished South African women a co-edited anthology on South African women in the United States, and a short history of Mina Tembeka Soga.
+Curry is currently working on three projects: exiled and banished South African women, a co-edited anthology on South African women in the United States, and a short history of Mina Tembeka Soga.
 When Curry is not researching or teaching, she loves to travel around the world and listen to live music.

 SELECTED GRANTS AND FELLOWSHIPS